And I'm a PC.

 It was easily recognizeable because of the standard template of two men on an all-white background, representing the two home computing options.

 The Mac, portrayed by actor Justin Long in the original North American campaign, was presented as a more versatile and secure option for home computing.

-...while the PC, portrayed by author and humorist John Hodgman in the North American campaign, was presented as very outdated, boring, and overly concerned with work.
+...while the PC, portrayed by author and humorist John Hodgman in the North American campaign (and co-wrote most of the commercials), was presented as very outdated, boring, and overly concerned with work.

 Early commercials in the campaign offered a general comparison between the two, while the later ones focused on the security and user-friendliness problems of Windows Vista and Windows 7.

 In addition to the North American television campaign, several advertisements have been shown exclusively as Flash web ads on various websites.
 Because they reference specific online advertising features, these have not been posted alongside their television counterparts on Apple's website.